 Children of Crown servants or British Council employees

-You must register by post if you’re from Scotland.
+Register by post if you’re from Scotland.
 Both of the following must apply:

 If you’re not a Crown servant or British Council employee